 The exposure was the diagnosis of a primary BC.
 The outcome was the later diagnosis of a non-breast SPC.
 The measure of association was the standardized incidence ratio (SIR) comparing the incidence of second non-breast primaries among BC survivors to the incidence of first non-breast primaries in the general population.

 To ensure the review accurately assessed second primary risks, a key condition of inclusion was that a study should have made a clear effort to differentiate SPCs from recurrences or metastatic developments of the first primary BC.
-To make use of more data, we did not restrict on the types of such efforts a study made
+To make use of more data, we did not restrict on the types of such efforts a study made.